Artist’s Statement

 - Mark Hudson, Our Grandmothers’ Drums

-David has been making furniture and objects from the unhewn hardwoods of Vermont for four decades.
+David has been making furniture and objects from the unhewn hardwoods of Vermont for five decades.
 He has exhibited in gallery and museum shows nationwide though most of his time is spent on private commissions.
 Publications featuring his work include The Christian Science Monitor, House Beautiful, American Woodworker and Vermont Magazine.
 He has lead workshops, served as an artist-in-residence for the Vermont Council on the Arts and given slide-lectures at the annual Furniture Society and SOFA Chicago conferences.
 He’s taught Italian at Marlboro College, sixth graders at the Marlboro School and written articles for Fine Woodworking and Woodwork Magazine.
+In 2014 he was awarded the Vermont Humanities Council’s Teacher of the Year.

 Date of Birth March 10, 1950